danbovey/EmojiPanel/README.md

 An open-source Chrome Extension that adds a dropdown panel with all emojis to the Twitter tweet box :heart_eyes:.

+- One click adds the emoji into the tweet editor
+- Search for emojis using keywords <- More coming soon
+- No ads
+- Retina graphics

 ## Preview

 ![Screenshot](http://i.imgur.com/fsr32JX.png)